SciTools/iris/docs/src/whatsnew/latest.rst

    The highlights for this minor release of Iris include:

-   * We've added experimental support for `UGRID`_ meshes which can now be loaded and attached to a cube.
+   * We've added experimental support for `CF-UGRID`_ meshes which can now be loaded and attached to a cube.
    * We've also dropped support for ``Python 3.7``.